CraigFoote/ca.footeware.javagi.journal/README.md

 2025-09-24=JblFzDbfBE5DyGKjyBQ4PPCFOePILMaWYevYH2TF9o4+bxAATFdYgUnhAEpBfsCdCA\=\=
 ```

 As you can see, the keys are the entry dates and the entries are encrypted text.
+Journal decrypts the contents for display when the entry date is clicked in its calendar.

 ## Prerequisites